Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Experiments

 We apply our methods to estimate uncertainty in one open-source version of this work~\citep{tensorlayer2017}.
 The package provides two models trained with different loss functions: 1) SRresnet model with $L_2$ loss and 2) SRGAN model with a combination of $L_2$ loss and adversarial loss.
 We evaluate our methods on both models in the black-box/gray-box settings.

-\textbf{Infer-Transformation.} For infer-transformation, we apply rotation of $K\times 90$ degrees ($K=0, 1,2,3$) as well as horizontal flip to the LR input, feed it into the trained model during the inference, and apply the inverse transformation to its output.
+\textbf{Infer-Transformation.} For infer-transformation, we apply a rotation of $K\times 90$ degrees ($K=0, 1,2,3$) as well as horizontal flip to the LR input, feed it into the trained model during the inference, and apply the inverse transformation to its output.
 We could generate at most 8 samples using this strategy, and then calculate the pixel-wise variance.

 \textbf{Infer-Noise.} In infer-noise, we take the trained model and add a Gaussian-noise layer, which has standard deviation $\sigma \in \{0.01, 0.02, 0.05, 0.1, 0.2, 0.5\}$ and mean $0$, at different locations (layers).
-We choose 4 different locations for noise injection, including the layers right after the input and some intermediate layers (see details in Appendix \secref{sec: network location}).
+We choose 4 different locations for noise injection, including the layers right after the input and some intermediate layers (see details in the Supplement.
 For each experiment, we only add the noise into one layer with a specific $\sigma$ value.
+Sample numbers of 8 and 32 are evaluated.